dbalsom/moo/README.md

 | 4     | T4      | --  | -- |
 | 5     | Tw**     | --  | -- |

+- T-State is not a status read directly from the CPU as it is not exposed in any way.
+  T-State is calculated based on bus activity.

 - *Intel renamed the T-states in documentation for the 80286, then changed their mind and changed them back in documentation for the 80386.
 You're free to treat Ts and Tc as T1 and T2.